han-yaeger/yaeger-tutorial/docs/level.md

         }
 ```

-Notice how we change both the color of the `Entity` as the mouse cursor.
+Notice how we change both the color of the `Entity` and the mouse cursor.

 Now we have set up the Game Level, in the next chapter we'll add Entities to
 turn it into an actual game.